pavulon18/gcas_timesheet_php_website/CONTRIBUTING.md

 # Introduction

-Thank you for contributing to the Gibson County Ambulance Serive Website.
+Thank you for contributing to the Gibson County Ambulance Service Website.
 This website will be very narrow in scope, due to the exacting requirements of their work and pay schedules.

 ### Purpose of this Document